PowerShell/PSReadLine/docs/Get-PSReadLineKeyHandler.md

 ```
 Get-PSReadLineKeyHandler [-Bound] [-Unbound]

+Get-PSReadLineKeyHandler [-Chord] <String[]>
 ```

 ## DESCRIPTION

 Gets the key bindings for the PSReadLine module.

-If neither -Bound nor -Unbound is specified, returns all bound keys functions.
+If no parameter is specified, returns all bound keys functions.

-If -Bound is specified and -Unbound is not specified, only bound keys are returned.
+If '-Bound' is specified and '-Unbound' is not specified, only bound keys are returned.

-If -Unbound is specified and -Bound is not specified, only unbound keys are returned.
+If '-Unbound' is specified and '-Bound' is not specified, only unbound keys are returned.

-If both -Bound and -Unbound are specified, returns all bound keys and unbound functions.
+If both '-Bound' and '-Unbound' are specified, returns all bound keys and unbound functions.

+If '-Chord' is specified, returns the specific bound keys.

 ## EXAMPLES